dossist/moinmoin-memodump/README.md

 ### Trails and quick links ###

-They are moved into sidebar area, and will be displayed below site-wide SideBar if user has something to show.
+They are moved into sidebar area, and will be displayed below the site-wide SideBar if user has something to be shown.

 ### Logo ###